 Clean Room Area

-Our group-owned 50 square meter clean room area with work stations of class 100 allows for fabrication of different waveguides and photonic devices.
+Our group-owned 60 square meter clean room area with work stations of class 100 allows for fabrication of different waveguides and photonic devices.
 Available equipment includes thermal, e-beam and sputter evaporators, reactive ion etching (RIE), ultra-precise dicing of different materials, optical lithography below one micron resolution, laser beam writing, spin-coating, or fine polishing.
 A new sputtering machine allows the fabrication of state-of-the-art dielectric mirrors for various applications.

 Dicing of Ridge Waveguides